Skip to content

 4. The Sabah State Mosque is uniquely beautiful with its modern silver and gold domes.

-5. The Kinabalu City Mosque is visually stunning perched over the water, so at high tide, it looks like its floating.
+5. The Kota Kinabalu City Mosque is visually stunning and perched over the water, so at high tide, it looks like it’s a floating mosque.

 mosque on water with reflection: Kota Kinabalu Itinerary